-Last week, I officially celebrated my one year blogiversary here at Very Erin.
-It’s absolutely nuts how fast the last year has gone.
-And yet, this blog has changed so much over that time!
-Everything including my content, my design, and my blogging goals have changed tremendously.
-Basically the only thing that hasn’t changed is the name!
-A big reason for these changes has been how much I’ve learned about blogging over the last year.
-There are so many articles on blogging, growing a blog, etc. While those are informative, my own trial and error has been even more essential in growing what started as a very tiny blog.
-Today, I want to pass along some of that wisdom and share 5 blogging lessons I’ve learned.
+It’s crazy how fast the first year of blogging goes.
+It’s a year filled with learning, getting your feet wet, and settling into who you are as a blogger.
+I made a lot of changes to my blog in the first year, definitely all for the better.
+There are so many articles on blogging, growing a blog, etc. While those are informative, my own trial and error was even more essential in growing what started as a very tiny blog.
+Today, I want to pass along some of that wisdom and share 5 blogging lessons I learned.

 As bloggers, we’re told this repeatedly.
 We read it in every list of blogging tips.
 But I couldn’t help but include here, because it’s one of the biggest lessons I’ve continued to learn.
 The content on Very Erin was severely lacking when I first started this blog.
 Many of the posts revolved around a collage of clothing or outfits, without any real substance and very little text.
 I also wrote posts that, while relevant to my life, were zero help to me readers.